bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image005.png){width="5.0in" height="2.8269225721784776in"} -->

-You can even put in an array and an array.
-You think about a pillbox with a sub-container with even smaller divisions in it.
+<p>You can even put in an array and an array.
+You think about a pillbox with a sub-container
+with even smaller divisions in it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 06. inspect console arrays (11) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->